-Two new members were elected - welcome, Mike Hert of Australia and Nasr Abou Taleb of Egypt - and there brief discussion was of arrangements for the London 2010 celebrations.
+Two new members were elected - welcome, Mike Hert of Australia and Nasr Abou Taleb of Egypt - and there ■ brief discussion arrangements for the London 2010 celebrations.
 The organisers have sent us publicity material which we shall consider inserting in the next QC; and the Secretary appealed for some thought as to who would display what at our meeting on May 7.
 He also sought one-page colourillustrated articles for the special QC marking London 2010 and our own 75th Anniversary.
 He hoped that the Rural Post book he was writing in conjunction with Dr Ibrahim Shoukry would be available at that time.

-announced that He also Stanley Gibbons was willing to give members a 10 per cent discount on the £42.50 purchase price of the new
+He also announced that Stanley Gibbons was willing to give members a 10 per cent discount on the £42.50 purchase price of the new